Auctions are a popular method of selling property, particularly when

 - lower their reserve price and accept the highest bid made

-- pass in on the auction.
+- pass in at the auction.

-If a property is passed in the vendor can decide to sell the property through private treaty instead.
+If a property is passed in, the vendor can decide to sell the property through private treaty instead.

 The auction process